 The walls of a 4×4 snorkel should generally be 4-5mm thick, which is the optimum thickness to provide strength yet keep additional weight to a minimum

 Apart from the materials used, the design itself is one of the fundamental deciding factors in selecting a 4×4 snorkel.
 Of course the snorkel needs to match your car; there’s nothing worse than an ill-shaped snorkel which does not line up with your bonnet and a-pillar.
 But snorkel itself should be the result of extensive research, development, design, and testing, to ensure it creates the least amount of resistance for your engine’s air intake.
 The interior of the snorkel in particular should be smooth and without any obstructions or bottlenecks where air will become trapped.

-Fuel efficiency, economy and improved performance from your vehicle is what Airflow Snorkels are all about – as well as being able to go through that river crossing without stalling.
+Fuel efficiency, economy and improved performance from your vehicle is what our snorkels are all about – as well as being able to go through that river crossing without stalling.